ProfessionalWiki/WikibaseEdtf/README.md

 For cases where multiple dates are put in the RDF export, like with seasons and sets, there is nothing in the RDF indicating these values logically belong together.

+If you can read PHP, you can see the simplification code in [TimeValueBuilder.php](src/Services/TimeValueBuilder.php).

 ## Installation

 Platform requirements: